repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-worker/Docker_README.md

 ### Customization/Tuning

-The `tuf-repository-service-worker` uses supervisord and uses a `supervisor.conf` from `$DATA_DIR`.
+The `repository-service-tuf-worker` uses supervisord and uses a `supervisor.conf` from `$DATA_DIR`.

 It can be used to customize/tuning performance of Celery.